On the probability of generating invariably a finite simple group: Groups of Lie type of large rank

 \subsection{Orthogonal groups in odd dimension}

 Here we assume $G=\Omega_{2m+1}(q)$ with $q$ odd.
 Let $R^+$ and $R^-$ denote the union of the stabilizers of hyperplanes of plus and minus sign, respectively, and let $P_1$ denote the union of the stabilizers of singular $1$-spaces.
 It is well known and easy that every element of $G$ has eigenvalue $1$ on the natural module; in particular, $G=R^+\cup R^- \cup P_1$.
-We can prove Theorem \ref{main_theorem_bounded_away_zero}.
+We can now establish Theorem \ref{main_theorem_bounded_away_zero} in this special case.